Thousands of nonprofits are hosting virtual galas, leveraging modern technology to engage their donor base and raise vital funds.

-Though you may think it will be difficult to match the excitement of your in-person gala, many virtual galas have exceeded the proceeds of last year’s event and created the following benefits:
+Though you may think it will be difficult to match the excitement of your in-person gala, many virtual galas have exceeded the proceeds of last year’s event, realizing the following benefits:

 - Donors can participate from anywhere (great for school alumni!)

 - Save on staff, food & venue